Zen-VR/AltNetIk/README.md

 - When remote players calibrate/reset their avatar will become broken for a few seconds.
 - SDK2 avatars aren't supported.
 - Interpolation can cause single frames with broken player rotation, option to disable interpolation in settings.
+- Chairs and camera indicators are very shaky.
 - If you find any bugs that aren't listed here make an issue [here](https://github.com/Zen-VR/AltNetIk/issues) or send me a DM.